Glossary

 - Patchwork

-Patchwork refers to sewing together different pieces of fabric, often for quilts or decorative textiles.
+Patchwork is the art of sewing together different pieces of fabric, often to create quilts or decorative textiles.

 - PCS file